-- They need time to formulate ideas in their heads before talking about them.
+- Need time to formulate ideas in their heads before talking about them.

-- They prefer depth over breadth; this is true of relationships and information.
+- Prefer depth over breadth; this is true of relationships and information.
 An introvert prefers fewer deep and meaningful relationships over hundreds of contacts.
 Introverts also tend to dive deep into topics they are interested in.

-- They are creative (either in solving problems or in the arts)
+- Creative (either in solving problems or in the arts)

 - And most importantly, introverts regain energy by being alone.

 Let’s Translate This Into Skills